alierdem61/MosaicMind_MainServer/README.md

 ## Compilation

-In `model_receiver.cc`, there are 4 IP addresses.
+In `model_receiver.cc`, there are 4 IP addresses (at line 184 in the `std::vector` named `addresses`).
 You need to change these to the IP addresses of the Raspberry Pi's running the `receiver` program.
 Then inside `cmake/build`, compile with:
 ```bash
 make -j 4
 ```